ahmettoguz/Micro-Docker-Config/README.md

 + **Responsive Design:** Optimized for different screen sizes and devices.
 + **Material-UI Integration:** Extensive use of Material-UI components.
 + **Environment Variables:** Support for environment variables to manage configurations.
-+ **Docker Containerization:** The application has been containerized using Docker.
++ **Docker Containerization:** The application is containerized for consistent deployment.
-+ **Backend Integration:** Integration with the backend is complete.
++ **Backend Integration:** Integration with the backend service.

 ### Backend

 + **External Communication:** Manage communication with frontend.
-+ **Swagger Documentation:** Comprehensive API documentation integrated for easier development.
++ **Swagger Documentation:** Endpoint documentation integrated for documentation and testing purposes.
 + **Environment Variables:** Configurations have been adjusted for enhanced flexibility.
-+ **Dockerized Application:** The application is containerized for consistent deployment and scaling.
++ **Dockerized Application:** The application is containerized for consistent deployment.

 ### Email Service

 + **External Communication:** Manage communication with frontend.
 + **Manual Testing:** Postman used for endpoint testing.
-+ **Swagger Documentation:** API documentation integrated for streamlined development.
++ **Swagger Documentation:** Endpoint documentation integrated for documentation and testing purposes.
-+ **Environment Configuration:** Variables have been adjusted for optimal flexibility.
++ **Environment Configuration:** Configurations have been adjusted for enhanced flexibility.
 + **Dockerization:** The application is containerized for consistent deployment.

 <br/>